(This post contains an affiliate link.)

 6. Develop a motivating morning routine

 It does no good to have a relaxing night routine to then wake up to stress.
 Even if I’m rushed, I have habitual steps that I perform.
 This will look different for every person.
-Some people find it motivating to immediately exercise or do yoga.
+Some people find it motivating to immediately exercise.
 Some go right to getting ready for the day (as I do).
 But make sure that you develop a rhythm that works for your morning schedule.
 This can include fun things like listening to a podcast, upbeat music, or watching Snapchat stories as you eat breakfast.

 7. Get 7-9 hours of sleep and don’t get up SUPER early